Pennsylvania EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

 Seeing your EBT balance dwindle before the end of the month can be stressful.
-It’s a challenging situation, but it doesn't have to be a hopeless one.
-Several options are available to help you bridge the gap until your next deposit.
+It’s a challenging situation, but you are not without support or options.
+Several strategies can help you bridge the gap until your next benefits arrive.

 Apply for Emergency (Expedited) SNAP

-You may qualify for emergency benefits if you have under $100 in cash and expect less than $150 in income this month.
+You may qualify for emergency SNAP benefits if you have less than $100 in cash and expect under $150 in income this month.
 You can also apply if your housing costs are more than your available cash and income.

 Ask DHS to Recalculate Your Benefit

 If your circumstances have changed, you can ask the Department of Human Services (DHS) to recalculate your benefit amount.
-This applies if your work hours were cut, your rent went up, you had a new baby, or your medical bills increased.
+This applies if your work hours were cut, your rent went up, you had a new baby, or you have larger medical bills.
+Reporting these changes can affect your regular EBT payment schedule.

-You should report the change within 10 days using one of these methods:
+You must report the change within 10 days.
+You can do this using one of several methods:

-If your Semi-Annual Report (SAR) is due, you can submit it early with updated bills.
-DHS may issue a supplemental payment for any month you should have received more.
+If your Semi-Annual Report (SAR) is due, you can submit it early with your updated bills.
+DHS can issue a supplemental payment for any month you should have received more once they process the new information.

 Stretch the Gap With Free Groceries